 The data below shows how the bounce rate increases with increasing loading time.

-To improve your quality score your website should load at a faster speed both on mobile and desktop devices.
+To improve your quality score, your website should load faster on mobile and desktop devices.

 Improve your landing page navigation to make it easy for readers to find what they want on your website.
 Once they land on the page, they can get it in time.